kubernetes/kops/docs/addons.md

 **Warning: cert-manager only supports one installation per cluster.
 If you are already running cert-manager, you need to remove this installation prior to enabling this addon.
 As long as you are using v1 versions of the cert-manager resources, it is safe to remove existing installs and replace it with this addon**

-Read more about cert-managre in the [official documentation](https://cert-manager.io/docs/)
+Read more about cert-manager in the [official documentation](https://cert-manager.io/docs/)

 #### Metrics server
 {{ kops_feature_table(kops_added_default='1.19') }}